Finding Positive Resolutions In Child Custody Matters

 One of the biggest fears for most parents is the possibility of losing precious time with their children.
 Unfortunately, in most child custody cases, this is a very real possibility.

-At Harry Lewis Co., LPA, in Columbus, our goal is to help you preserve your quality time with your children while also looking out for their best interest.
+At Harry Lewis Co., LPA, in Columbus, our goal is to help you preserve your quality time with your children while also looking out for their best interests.
 With more than 40 years of experience, we know the ins and outs of Ohio child custody laws.
-Whether you are going through a divorce, already divorced or unwed, if you need an attorney to stand up for your parental rights, we are here for you.
+Whether you are going through a divorce, already divorced or unwed, we are here for you when you need an attorney to stand up for your parental rights.

 Understanding Child Custody Laws In Ohio